takeratta/BitBot/README.md

 	indicator.prototype.setPosition = function(pos) {

 		// This function is required and shouldn't be changed unless you know what you are doing.
-		// Provides the indicator with information qbout the current position.
+		// Provides the indicator with information about the current position.
 		// {pos: position, price: price}

 		this.position = pos;